Where to Stay in Lake Tahoe

 The North Shore offers peace, luxury and lake views.
 Compact and easily walkable Tahoe City is a little enclave of gold-rush history, chic boutiques and lakeside restaurants - with natural beauty on all sides.
 With the Alpine Meadows and mountains of Olympic Valley (home to the 1960 Winter Olympics) on one side, and the lake to the other, expect majestic vistas and easy access to snow and water sports.
 You’re also well-placed for exploring the West Shore, whose thick woodland makes it easy to see why it earned the “Black Forest of Lake Tahoe” moniker.

 You might have a celebrity neighbour if your Plum Guide home is in Incline Village, which has long been popular with the rich and famous.
 Warren Buffett owned a home here in the 1980s, while these days tech billionaire Larry Ellison, Beach Boys founder Mike Love, Whitesnake’s David Coverdale and Green Bay Packers quarterback Aaron Rodgers all have properties in Incline Village.
-Expect all the natural beauty and luxury holiday properties that come with being in an exclusive location (this one has a grand piano).
+Expect all the natural beauty and luxury holiday properties that come with being in an exclusive location.
 While you're in the area, book into restaurants with lake views from this Nevada-side location (try the Modern American Christy Hill).
 Again (surprise, surprise) you're well positioned for ski and beach.

 Truth first: it's a 12-mile drive to Lake Tahoe from here, so this one’s not one for waking up to those vast Lake Tahoe waterside vistas.
 But what Truckee – AKA the “gateway to Lake Tahoe” – does offer is Old West mountain charm; a quality you'll find in spades in our Plum Guide properties in Truckee.
 The historical logging town was also a big base for railroad construction in the 1860s, but today its renovated downtown buildings are filled with galleries and concept stores (such as Riverside Studios, the independent bookstore Word After Word and artsy store Atelier, which offers workshops on everything from illustration to weaving).
 Book a stay here for the laid-back independent downtown, residential feel and proximity to mountain trails and ski slopes.

 For those looking for a well-rounded break with town comforts (good coffee, morning juices, up-to-scratch restaurants), Carson City will do just fine.
-Find culture in the museums and Victorian-style buildings of Nevada's Historical Capital, and on the Kit Carson Trail (Carson was a 19th century frontiersman who mapped out parts of California and Nevada).
+Find culture in the museums and Victorian-style buildings of Nevada's Historical Capital, and on the Kit Carson Trail (Carson was a 19th-century frontiersman who mapped out parts of California and Nevada).
 Didn’t come to Lake Tahoe for a history lesson?
 Fine by us.
-Carson City’s great for outdoor pursuits, from the scenic Ash to Kings Canyon Trail to the beaches.
-You’re in close proximity of the picturesque bays on the East Shore: try Chimney Beach for clear blue waters or the equally beautiful hidden Secret Cove for its relaxed policy on clothing (no judgement from us).
+Carson City’s great for outdoor pursuits, from the scenic Ash to Kings Canyon Trail, to the beaches.
+You’re in close proximity to the picturesque bays on the East Shore: try Chimney Beach for clear blue waters or the equally beautiful hidden Secret Cove for its relaxed policy on clothing (no judgement from us).
 If it's winter, head to Carson Hot Springs Resort for a warming dip.
+So, there you go.
+You now know where to stay in Lake Tahoe.